 He stopped his steps when she stood up, she turned around her eyes met his.
 Lozen stopped dead in her tracks, she looked down and fiddled with the pieces of string hanging from her tattered jean shorts he watched the minute she decided to fight her own weakness, she dropped her hand from the threads of her shorts, her shoulders went back and she turned away from him staring out at the ocean.

 “How are you doing today?” she turned her head away from him and she kept silent again.
-Kingston rubbed his chin as he felt the five o’clock shadow, he kept his eye on her but she didn’t say a thing Kingston let out a breath he was so frustrated.
+Kingston rubbed his chin as he felt the five o’clock shadow, he kept his eye on her, but she didn’t say a thing Kingston let out a breath he was so frustrated.

 “Please talk to me.”
 Lozen turned her head slowly her blue eyes saying so much and yet concealing so much.

 “Just leave me in peace, Kingston.
 Let me go home.”
-Lozen turned on heel and head back towards the stairs.
+Lozen turned on heel and headed back towards the stairs.
 Kingston stared at the horizon he didn’t know how to get through to her she turned and started to walk away.

-Kingston turned as he ran the few steps grabbed her upper arm turning her around pulling her body into his.
+Kingston turned as he ran the few steps grabbed her upper arm spinning her around pulling her body into his.
 Lozen came crashing against his chest as she wiggled and tried to pull free of his grasp but he held her tight against his body.